Aesthetic Realism: A New Understanding of Art and Life / Lynette Abel

 Chaim & Dorothy Koppelman Foundation

-This website is great in terms of art and culture.
-It contains prints, paintings, and writings of these important 20th century artists, Chaim & Dorothy Koppelman.
+This website, great in terms of art and culture, contains prints, paintings, and writings of these important 20th century artists, Chaim & Dorothy Koppelman.
 As I read what they wrote about the Aesthetic Realism of Eli Siegel, I was stirred to my depths by the honesty, beauty, and originality of their expression.
-See it here.

 Aesthetic Realism Theatre Company